Overview

 Getting There

-- Ferry – Regular passenger ferries operate from Ramelton (seasonal) and Dunree.
-The main operator is Tory Island Ferries; check their website for the latest timetable and ticket prices.
+- Ferry – Passenger ferries run from Ramelton (seasonal service) and Dunree.
+Tory Island Ferries operates the main route; consult their website for up-to-date timetables and pricing.

-- Private Charters – Boats can be hired from West Town harbour for bespoke trips around the island or to nearby islands such as Arranmore Island.
+- Private Charters – Small boats can be hired from West Town harbour for customised coastal tours or trips to nearby islands like Arranmore Island.

-- Parking on the Mainland – Free parking is available at the Ramelton ferry terminal and at the Dunree car‑park.
+- Mainland Parking – Free parking is available at both the Ramelton ferry terminal and the Dunree car park.

-The island offers a handful of family‑run guesthouses and B&Bs spread across the four towns.
-Popular options include The Harbour House in West Town and Oileán Guesthouse in East Town.
-Because capacity is limited, bookings should be made well in advance, especially for July and August.
+Accommodation consists of a small selection of family-run guesthouses and B&Bs distributed across the four towns.
+Notable options include The Harbour House in West Town and Oileán Guesthouse in East Town.
+Capacity is limited, so booking several months ahead is essential for summer visits.

-No cars are permitted.
-Walks are the primary way to explore; bicycles are allowed on the narrow lane but must be used responsibly.
-Wheelchair access is limited to the West Town centre; the lighthouse, Balor’s Fort and cliff paths are rough and not suitable for wheelchairs.
+Cars are prohibited on the island.
+Walking is the primary mode of transport, and bicycles are permitted on the narrow lane but must be used cautiously.
+West Town centre is level and accessible, but the lighthouse, Balor’s Fort and cliff paths involve uneven terrain and are not suitable for wheelchairs.

-- Shop & Services – A single shop in West Town supplies basic groceries, a post‑office box and a community centre that hosts occasional exhibitions.
+- Power & Supplies – The island runs on three diesel generators, consuming roughly 500 litres of fuel daily.
+A single shop in West Town handles basic groceries, post-office services and occasional community exhibitions.

-- Medical – A modest clinic provides first‑aid; the nearest full‑service hospital is in Letterkenny.
+- Medical Services – A local clinic provides first aid.
+The nearest full-service hospital is in Letterkenny.

 Opening Times & Fees

-- Lighthouse – The tower is not generally open, but guided tours are occasionally arranged during the summer festival season.
+- Lighthouse – The tower is not routinely open to the public, though guided access is occasionally arranged during the summer festival period.

 - Round Tower & Tau Cross – Freely accessible year-round.